YueYANG1996/LaBo/README.md

 * `cfg/` saves the config files for all experiments including both linear probe (`cfg/linear_probe`) and LaBo (`cfg/asso_opt`).
 You can modify the config files to change the arguments of the system.
 * `datasets/` stores the dataset-specific data including `images`, `splits`, `concepts`.
 Please check `datasets/DATASET.md` for details.

 	**Note**: the images of each dataset are not provided in this repo, you need to download them and 	store in the corresponding folder: `datasets/{dataset name}/images/`.
+Check `datasets/DATASET.md` for how to download all datasets.

 * `exp/` is the work directories of the experiments, the config files and model checkpoints will be saved in this folder.
 * `models/` saves the models: